 Understanding Hard and Soft Water Areas

-As I've already stated, the quality of tap water is pretty much dependent on where you live, it could contain different mix of minerals, such as magnesium and sodium that will further determine whether water is hard (higher in minerals) or soft (most distilled water).
+As I’ve already stated, the quality of tap water is pretty much dependent on where you live, it could contain a different mix of minerals, such as magnesium and sodium, that will further determine whether water is hard (higher in minerals) or soft (most distilled water).

-Here's the map of the United States that shows the difference of water hardness from places to places, although it can also vary over time.
+Here’s the map of the United States that shows the difference in water hardness from place to place, although it can also vary over time.

-When Hendon teamed with the winners of Barista UK Championship in April, they could figure out (with an experiment running on the computer) that different kind of water "hardness" can affect the taste of of your cup of coffee.
+When Hendon teamed with the winners of Barista UK Championship in April, they could figure out (with an experiment running on the computer) that different kinds of water “hardness” can affect the taste of your cup of coffee.

 So, why does water matter?

-Roasted beans are packed with compounds like citric acid, lactic acid and eugenol.
-These compounds exist in different variations, giving it complex and varying flavors.
+Roasted beans are packed with compounds like citric acid, lactic acid, and eugenol.
+These compounds exist in different variations, giving them complex and varying flavors.

-Water is complex itself, means, when you get tap water, you not only get H₂O but also the different levels of magnesium and calcium which have unique properties, thus affect the taste of your coffee.
+Water is complex itself, which means, when you get tap water, you get not only H₂O but also the different levels of magnesium and calcium, which have unique properties, thus affect the taste of your coffee.

-For example, if eugenol hangs on to, your coffee will taste "woodsier".
-Similarly, magnesium is sticker compound that makes you a stronger cup of java (mainly a high jolt of caffeine).
+For example, if eugenol hangs on to, your coffee will taste “woodsier.”
+Similarly, magnesium is a sticker compound that makes you a stronger cup of java (mainly a high jolt of caffeine).

-On the flip side, if water has high level of bicarbonate, it will possibly make you a bitter of cup of coffee, reported Hendon.
+On the flip side, if water has a high level of bicarbonate, it will possibly make you a bitter cup of coffee, reported Hendon.

-While hard water can be good or bad, all depends on its chemical make up and how it will interact with your coffee beans but soft water has no any benefit at all.
-It contains sodium and has no flavor stickiness so results in a "poor extraction of power" found Hendon.
+While hard water can be good or bad, it all depends on its chemical make up and how it will interact with your coffee beans, but soft water has no benefit at all.
+It contains sodium and has no flavor stickiness, so results in a “poor extraction of power,” found Hendon.

-Quick Note: If you use the same roasted beans with "high-magnesium" hardwater, it can make you more flavor and stronger cup of coffee as compared to distilled or softened water.
+Quick Note: If you use the same roasted beans with “high-magnesium” hard water, it can make you more flavor and a stronger cup of coffee as compared to distilled or softened water.

-Unless you're serious coffee freak, you probably won't dive deeper into nitty-gritty of figuring out both of your water composition and chemical make up of your coffee beans to ensure the perfectly delicious cup of java.
+Unless you’re a serious coffee freak, you probably won’t dive deeper into the nitty-gritty of figuring out both your water composition and chemical make-up of your coffee beans to ensure the perfectly delicious cup of java.

 Methods to Optimize Water for Your Coffee

-Based on various analysis and test results, you should be able to select best possible method(s) for adjusting the water setup.
+Based on the various analysis and test results, you should be able to select the best possible method(s) for adjusting the water setup.

-In particular, at cafe or restaurant, it might be a good idea to install water filtration system if water is higher in carbonate concentration.
-However, at home you can use some kind of equipments from a filter sets to purify your water.
+In particular, at a cafe or restaurant, it might be a good idea to install a water filtration system if water is higher in carbonate concentration.
+However, at home, you can use some kind of equipment from a filter sets to purify your water.